 Feedback should be an open discussion, not just a list of changes that you send off to your web design agency to review.
 Asking thoughtful questions creates a dialogue between you and your agency.
 Allowing both parties to contribute will help everyone become part of the solution.

 For example, you can ask a question like: “I’m used to seeing websites with the hamburger menu at the top right of the page.
 Is there a reason why you chose to put it on the left?”

 Don’t be afraid to ask questions.
 This gives your agency the opportunity to explain their thought process behind their design choices.

 You made it!
 You reached the end of the project and are ready to deliver the final product.
 Here’s a quick list of things you can review before approving the final design.

-Are your most important pages in your primary navigation?
+Are the most important pages in your primary navigation?
 What about less important ones – are they included, too?
 Use business objectives and visitor analytics to determine what gets prioritized.
 Keep the main navigation concise but still useful.
 Stick your social media links and other flare in the footer.